PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 10:03:17
+Last updated: 2024-04-11 10:03:53
-Random Quote: Sometimes distance is the only way to find peace.
-So you can heal your wound. - Berlin
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister